SEPA and SWIFT money transfers – what is the difference between the two?

-SWIFT – The global provider of secure financial messaging?
+SWIFT – The global provider of secure financial messaging

 SWIFT stands for Society for Worldwide InterBank Financial Telecommunications.
-In brief, SWIFT is the global leading messaging system that banks and other financial institutions use.
+In brief, SWIFT is the leading global messaging system that banks and other financial institutions use.
 It transmits information and financial messages related to payments and transactions wordlwide.

 The SWIFT messaging system is trusted for its robust security standards and high level of protection of each transaction.
-Thanks to SWIFT and particularly our SWIFT membership, our clients can make cross-border money transfers securely, reliably and with confidence.
+Thanks to SWIFT, and particularly our SWIFT membership, our clients can make cross-border money transfers securely, reliably and with confidence.

-SEPA – Achieving payment integrity throughout Europe?
+SEPA – Achieving payment integrity throughout Europe

-Now, let’s point out the differences between SWIFT and SEPA transfers:
+Here are the differences between SWIFT and SEPA transfers:

 - SWIFT enables money transfers internationally, while SEPA payments can only be made within the SEPA area.

-Despite the differences, however, both SWIFT and SEPA share the same goal – to provide seamless, secure and reliable money transfers to people and the business, and to enhance the integrity of the increasingly dynamic system of payments.
+Despite the differences, however, both SWIFT and SEPA share the same goal – to provide seamless, secure and reliable money transfers to people and the businesses, and to enhance the integrity of the increasingly dynamic system of payments.

-Want to learn more about the different ways to make money transfers and accept payments through the myPOS full-service platform?
+Want to learn more about the different ways to make money transfers and accept payments seamlessly through the myPOS full-service platform?
 Send us an email at email@example.com.